3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Related work

-The idea of splitting image volumes is partially explored in \cite{wu2019computationally} where images are split into parts (patches) and those are used within greedy training of \ac{LGD}.
-However, the greedy training often leads to sub-optimal performance comparing to end-to-end approach, as it was also observed \cite{rudzusika2021invertible}.
+The idea of splitting image volumes is partially explored in \cite{wu2019computationally}, where images are split into parts (patches) and those are used within greedy training of \acl{LGD}.
+However, the greedy training often leads to sub-optimal performance compared to an end-to-end approach, as it was also observed \cite{rudzusika2021invertible}.
 Furthermore, an approach of splitting image volumes for parallelization purposes is presented in \cite{murthy2020block}.
-Here image volumes are split into non-overlapping blocks, so that only neighboring blocks share some tomographic data.
+Here, an image volume is split into non-overlapping blocks, so that only neighboring blocks share some tomographic data.
 This is used to split computations across multiple \ac{GPU}s with reduced communication overhead.
 In contrast, our work in this paper focuses on performing computations on one \ac{GPU}.